Origin | Lateral supracondylar line of the femur |

 The plantaris muscle is a long and thin muscle which runs down the posterior aspect of the lower leg.
 It is located superficial to the soleus muscle and deep to the gastrocnemius muscle [1].
 Anatomical variation of this muscle can sometimes be present, such as: it being absent entirely (absent in only 7–20% of limbs [2]), terminating proximally into the calcaneal tendon, or even terminating into the gastrocnemius sometimes [3].

-Here we can see the plantaris muscle in isolation from a posterior view.
+Pictured here we can see the plantaris muscle from a posterior view.

 Origin & Insertion